* Markets wager on policy stimulus as economic news

 lending Berlin money.

-activity data in the U.S., China, the euro area and Japan,"
+in the U.S., China, the euro area and Japan, but noted:

-inflation remains subdued, which could put pressure on the ECB."
+"Euro area inflation remains subdued, which could put

-forceful policy easing such as interest rate cuts is likely
+policy easing such as interest rate cuts is likely needed for

-The Bank of Korea is widely expected to cut its rates by 25
+The Bank of Korea on Thursday cut its rates by a quarter

-The thought of endless stimulus helped take the sting out of
+The thought of endless largesse helped take the sting out of

 the disappointing economic news and underpinned equities.

-On Wall Street the Dow ended Wednesday 0.55 percent
+On Wall Street the Dow had ended Wednesday 0.55

 Brazil was one of the few markets to lose ground as news